 - We value our employees, who give so much in caring for our animals.

-- We value our volunteers and supporters, who generously contribute their time, talents and resources to support our mission.
+- We value our volunteers, fosters and supporters, who generously contribute their time, talents and resources to support our mission.

-- We value our role in the community, working to improve the way animals are treated.
+- We value our role in the community, and are always striving to improve the way animals and humans are treated.